 So it's no secret that I've taken a few weeks (okay months) away from blogging, but 2018 is the year for refresh.
 Refreshing my business, my mind, my body & of course my blog!
 I want everything I share in 2018 to be genuinely helpful.
-So while I will be posting less, my mindset is all about quality over quantity & what better way to start the year's content off than with a few dos & don'ts for your bridal trial prep!
-I'm also hoping that with this advice, you'll be able to enjoy your bridal trial with zero stress & knowing exactly what to expect.
+So while I will be posting less, my mindset is all about quality over quantity.. & what better way to start the year's content off than with a few dos & don'ts for your bridal trial prep!
+I'm also hoping that with this advice, you'll be able to go into your bridal trial with zero stress & knowing exactly what to expect.

 1) Find inspiration & be open to suggestions.

 Pinterest is of course my go-to!
 If you're feeling overwhelmed, I have two boards you can start with: Bridal Makeup & Soft, Glowy & Glam.

 While inspiration is always recommended, also be open to tweaks!
 I will always suit everything to my client's features & suggest alternatives if necessary because makeup is never one-size fits all.

 You'll have a better idea of how your makeup will look on your big day, especially because white has the potential to wash you out!